 The mission of the Holocaust Memorial

-The Holocaust Memorial is active in the fields of research and documentation, publishing with the Review of the History of the Shoah, the pedagogy, adult education and cultural mediation with the museum and cultural activities but also the valorization of places of memory.
+The Shoah Memorial is active in the fields of research and documentation, publishing with the Review of the History of the Shoah, pedagogy, adult training and cultural mediation with the museum and cultural activities but also the valorization of places of memory.

 Research and documentation

 The Holocaust Memorial houses a documentation centre divided into three departments: the archives, the library and the photo library.
-This archive, consisting of nearly 50 million documents, photos, books, archival films, posters, postcards and even objects is open to everyone from the researcher to the student, who can come to consult the archives on site in a unique space of information and transmission of knowledge about the Shoah and, in particular, the history of the Jews of France during the Second World War.
-Regularly enriched since the creation of the Centre de Documentation Juive Contemporaine in 1943 by donations and acquisitions of documents of witnesses of the Shoah, It is a unique archive and a first-rate instrument for studying the destruction of the Jews of Europe.
+This archive, consisting of nearly 50 million documents, photos, books, archival films, posters, postcards and even objects is open to everyone from the researcher to the student, who can come to consult on-site archives in a unique space of information and transmission of knowledge about the Shoah and, in particular, the history of the Jews of France during the Second World War.
+Regularly enriched since the creation of the Center for Contemporary Jewish Documentation in 1943 by donations and acquisitions of documents of Holocaust witnesses, It constitutes a unique archive and a first-rate instrument for studying the destruction of the Jews of Europe.

-Since January 2017, Karen Taieb, the archives manager of the Holocaust Memorial, has been a member of the Second World War scientific committee established by the National Archives in February 2016.
+Since January 2017, Ms Karen Taieb, head of the archives at the Shoah Memorial, has been a member of the Second World War Scientific Committee established by the National Archives in February 2016.
 The objective of this scientific committee is to ensure the application of the decree of 24 December 2015 opening the archives of the Second World War; it brings together researchers and archivists and gives an update on the situation of the various archive centres.

 The museum: Exhibitions and cultural activities

-The museum of the Holocaust Memorial offers a permanent exhibition: a chronological and thematic course consisting of twelve sequences that retrace the history of the Jews of France during the Holocaust.
-This exhibition, based on the archives of the Documentation Centre, offers a back and forth between individual and collective history.
-In addition to this permanent exhibition, the museum presents temporary exhibitions each year that draw their themes from history, art and literature.
-They are windows open on the fate of the Jews in other countries of Europe but also on the other genocides of the XXth century.
+The Museum of the Holocaust Memorial offers a permanent exhibition: a chronological and thematic journey made up of twelve sequences that retrace the history of the Jews of France during the Holocaust.
+This exhibition, based on the archives of the Documentation Centre, proposes a back and forth between individual and collective history.
+In addition to this permanent exhibition, the museum annually presents temporary exhibitions that draw their themes from history, art and literature.
+They are windows open on the fate of the Jews in other countries of Europe but also on the other genocides of the twentieth century.

 Educational activities and training

-The Holocaust Memorial leads awareness raising actions towards the young audiences .
-In the face of the alarming rise of racism and anti-Semitism, the Memorial to intensify educational activity to carry out the action beyond its walls.
-The educational offer has therefore expanded and offers more inter-museum tours, training sessions in the provinces, pedagogical workshops and off-site exhibitions and trips to places of memory for school children, and a programme adapted to the preparation of the CNRD.
-Since 2016, History and Memories signed with DILCRA allows the actions of the Memorial to develop for young people in order to reduce fears and hatreds.
+The Holocaust Memorial leads awareness raising actions towards the young audiences for several years.
+Faced with the alarming rise of racism and anti-Semitism, the to intensify educational activity to carry out the action beyond its walls.
+The educational offer has therefore expanded and offers more inter-museum tours, training sessions in the provinces, pedagogical workshops and off-site exhibitions and trips to places of memory for school children, as well as a programme adapted to the preparation of the CNRD.
+Since 2016, the Convention History and memories signed with DILCRA allows to develop the actions of the Memorial for young people in order to reduce fears and hatreds.

-The Memorial also hosts police Having just completed their training to complete their historical knowledge of the history of the Shoah and the role of the police during this period.
+The Memorial also hosts police officers have just completed their training to complete their historical knowledge of the history of the Shoah and the role of the police during this period.

 Citizenship training courses

-As part of the development of alternative measures and sentences with pedagogical value, the Memorial has established partnership agreements with the courts of appeal in Paris, Lyon and Aix-en-Provence.
-In this context, it has developed a citizenship course for perpetrators of offences of a racist or anti-Semitic nature.
+As part of the development of alternative measures and sentences with pedagogical value, the Memorial has set up partnership agreements with the courts of appeal in Paris, Lyon and Aix-en-Provence.
+In this context, it has developed a citizenship course for perpetrators of racist or anti-Semitic offences.

 Learn more